anchal-physics/FortranNamelistParser.jl/README.md

 The code is [hosted on GitHub](https://github.com/anchal-physics/FortranNamelistParser.jl), with some continuous integration services to test its validity.

-This repository is forked from original [repo](https://github.com/singularitti/FortranNamelistParser.jl) from [@singularitti](https://github.com/singularitti). [@singularitti](https://github.com/singularitti) is the major author of this package and the owner and mainter of this repository [@anchal-physics](https://github.com/anchal-physics) is only taking care of julia registration and minimal maintainence.
+This repository was forked from [singularitti/FortranNamelistParser.jl](https://github.com/singularitti/Fortran90Namelists.jl/commit/d7eaefe084875d3de11b4fd0fd7e568fbbdd8b60) and new functions to read namelist files into dictionary and write dictiory into Fortran namelist files have been added.
+Some minor fixes in parsing have also been done to ensure all sample namelist files are read correctly.

-You are very welcome to contribute and/or take over the ownership of this project.
+If your usecase namelist file is not being read/written correctly, please open a issue and attach a namelist file with code to reproduce the error.
+Alternatively, you are more than welcome to contribute directly to the repo to get your usecase supported.

 ## Installation